dev-sec/blog/_posts/2017-04-23-ansible-new-releases.markdown

 Hey friends,

-we released new versions of [ansible-os-hardening](https://github.com/dev-sec/ansible-os-hardening), [ansible-ssh-hardening](https://github.com/dev-sec/ansible-ssh-hardening) and [ansible-mysql-hardening](https://github.com/dev-sec/ansible-mysql-hardening)!
+We released new versions of [ansible-os-hardening](https://github.com/dev-sec/ansible-os-hardening), [ansible-ssh-hardening](https://github.com/dev-sec/ansible-ssh-hardening) and [ansible-mysql-hardening](https://github.com/dev-sec/ansible-mysql-hardening)!

 These releases are important to us in multiple ways: